f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/labSetupAWS.rst

    .. warning:: Terraform is building several services, this can take 10-15 minutes

+   .. note:: If you need to see the outputs again later and have not saved them, utilize the ``terraform output`` command.

    The outputs from our Terraform run are in green.
 We will need this information to access our services and create/publish NGINX into the environment.

-   Save the outputs for the next few steps.
+   Save the outputs for the next several steps.

    Example:

    |image12|

 10. All of the Terraform-created objects are dynamic, so until running the Terraform template they did not exist.
 Now that the resources are created, we need to apply access to those services.

+   .. warning:: Terraform does not know about the changes in this step.
+If Terraform must be re-run, this step will need to be repeated.

     Step 1: Log in to ECR.
 Change the ``ecrRepositoryURL`` to the terraform output.